 I hope you all have benefited from reading my number sequencing guide.
 Though I tried to be as elaborate as possible, but am sure you want to know how to bridge the gap between theoretical learning and its practical aspect.

 Number sequencing activities take hassles out of the learning process.
-Apparently, these allow teachers and parents to give a learning resource that engages students better, helps them achieve a certain level of efficiency, and become more confident about dealing with the concept when they stumble across it in real-life situations.
-Besides, these help in smooth transitioning from a beginner to becoming an expert.
+Apparently, these allow teachers and parents to give a learning resource that engages students better, helps them achieve a certain level of efficiency, and makes them more confident about dealing with the concept when they stumble across it in real-life situations.
+Besides, these help in the smooth transition from a beginner to becoming an expert.

 So, if you assess closely, here is what you offer to early learners when you encourage them to do number sequencing activities:

 a.
 A practical explanation of concept – If number sense is telling you about the quantity a number carries, the number sequencing activity tells the ‘higher or lower’, ‘before or after’, kind of concepts.